lxc/incus/doc/howto/move_instances.md

 Otherwise, make sure you have CRIU installed on both systems.

 To optimize the memory transfer for a container, set the {config:option}`instance-migration:migration.incremental.memory` property to `true` to make use of the pre-copy features in CRIU.
-With this configuration, LXD instructs CRIU to perform a series of memory dumps for the container.
+With this configuration, Incus instructs CRIU to perform a series of memory dumps for the container.
-After each dump, LXD sends the memory dump to the specified remote.
+After each dump, Incus sends the memory dump to the specified remote.
 In an ideal scenario, each memory dump will decrease the delta to the previous memory dump, thereby increasing the percentage of memory that is already synced.
-When the percentage of synced memory is equal to or greater than the threshold specified via {config:option}`instance-migration:migration.incremental.memory.goal`, or the maximum number of allowed iterations specified via {config:option}`instance-migration:migration.incremental.memory.iterations` is reached, LXD instructs CRIU to perform a final memory dump and transfers it.
+When the percentage of synced memory is equal to or greater than the threshold specified via {config:option}`instance-migration:migration.incremental.memory.goal`, or the maximum number of allowed iterations specified via {config:option}`instance-migration:migration.incremental.memory.iterations` is reached, Incus instructs CRIU to perform a final memory dump and transfers it.